intel/wult/docs/wult-man.rst

 following order) on the local host: ./drivers/idle,
 $WULT_DATA_PATH/drivers/idle, $HOME/.local/share/wult/drivers/idle,
 /usr/local/share/wult/drivers/idle, /usr/share/wult/drivers/idle.
 The
-wult tool also depends on the following helpers: freq-helper, wult-hrt-helper, wult-tdt-helper.
+wult tool also depends on the following helpers: wult-freq-helper, wult-hrt-helper, wult-tdt-helper.
 These helpers will be compiled on the SUT and deployed to the SUT.
 The sources of the helpers are searched for in the following paths (and in the following order) on the local host: